seen? These little clams are sometimes seen on some of

 is usually no siphon.
 They have a fringe of tentacles, some long and

-many short tentacles, with well developed but tiny eyes along the
+many short tentacles, with many tiny, well developed eyes along the

 valves and using jet propulsion.
 It sucks in water and then forces